 Hire a surveyor

 The best way to get an accurate rebuild cost is to instruct a chartered surveyor to carry out detailed measurements of your house and then prepare a professional Rebuilding Cost Assessment.
-This should set you back around £200.

 Use a rebuild calculator

 A second option is to use a rebuild calculator.
 Though simple and free to use, the drawback is that you only get a rough idea of your home's rebuild cost.
-This is important to bear in mind because if you under-insure and then, for whatever reason, your home requires a rebuild, you would only be paid up to the amount your home insurance covers, leaving you to cover any shortfall.
+This is important to bear in mind because if you under-insured and then, for whatever reason, your home requires a rebuild, you would only be paid up to the amount your home insurance covers, leaving you to cover any shortfall.

 Likewise, don't make the mistake of over-insuring, i.e. don't insure for the amount you paid for your home or its current market value, both of which are likely to be much higher than the rebuild value.
 You only need to insure your home for its rebuild value.